maximka1812/Nuvola-Manga-Grayscale/README.md

 # About

+* Five tools in one box:
+  1. remove speckles
-?
-Five tools in one box: 1) remove speckles 2) fill white pores on black ink 3) remove specific shapes, user defined!
-Road map: 4) damaged lineart regeneration 5) topological
+  2. fill white pores on black ink
+  3. remove specific shapes, user defined!
+  4. Road map: 4) damaged lineart regeneration 5) topological decomposition
-decomposition
-? flexible submenus for topological operations: lets you define and match shapes with arbitrary precision, fill ratios, distances between elements and sub-modes of operation ? cheat codes for serial operations and scripting
+* Flexible submenus for topological operations: lets you define and match shapes with arbitrary precision, fill ratios, distances between elements and sub-modes of operation
+* Cheat codes for serial operations and scripting
-? when properly set for your scanner removes >99.99% of dust particles in just one pass leaving the original lineart and textures intact
+* When properly set for your scanner removes >99.99% of dust particles in just one pass leaving the original lineart and textures intact
-? removes 100% of dark shadows on white background in one pass ? if your blacks and not black but rather a sponge of gray ink and white pores, the whitepores mode of operation can restore pitch-black art with >99% precision ? specific mode for texture and screentones removal, needs a high resolution scan: above 300DPI ensures 99.9% removal of screentones while leaving the other features intact ? while operating, you may also adjust grayscale levels either automatically or by specifications
+* Removes 100% of dark shadows on white background in one pass
+* If your blacks and not black but rather a sponge of gray ink and white pores, the whitepores mode of operation can restore pitch-black art with >99% precision
+* Specific mode for texture and screentones removal, needs a high resolution scan: above 300DPI ensures 99.9% removal of screentones while leaving the other features intact
+* While operating, you may also adjust grayscale levels either automatically or by specifications
-? extensive debug and measurement functions: internal operations saved to the shared memory, you may use debug messages to finely tune your parameters ? extensive set of tuning variables, sliders and knobs ?
-Tested on 7000+px high resolution pictures!
+* Extensive debug and measurement functions: internal operations saved to the shared memory, you may use debug messages to finely tune your parameters
+* Extensive set of tuning variables, sliders and knobs
+* Tested on 7000+px high resolution pictures!
-?
-Optimized fuctions rewritten from scratch!
+* Optimized fuctions rewritten from scratch!
 For topological measurements there's a 100x gain in speed from standard libraries like pymorph
-?
-Requires GIMP (www.gimp.org) and a linux distro, an installation script to install dependencies is available for debian and ubuntu
+* Requires GIMP (www.gimp.org) and a linux distro, an installation script to install dependencies is available for debian and ubuntu

 # Install